hellmarbecker/blog/_posts/2023-02-14-streaming-events-from-redpanda-cloud-into-imply-polaris.markdown

 I am assuming that you have a Redpanda Cloud account created.

 In Redpanda Cloud, a cluster exists in a namespace, and you can have multiple namespaces inside an organization.
-Create a namespace, and in that namespace reate a cluster according to the [documentation](https://docs.redpanda.com/docs/deploy/deployment-option/cloud/create-dedicated-cloud-cluster-aws/).
+Create a namespace, and in that namespace create a cluster according to the [documentation](https://docs.redpanda.com/docs/deploy/deployment-option/cloud/create-dedicated-cloud-cluster-aws/).
 The smallest cluster option is sufficient for this experiment.

 I created a cluster in AWS, single region and single AZ.
 I am not using VPC peering - make sure your cluster is connected to the public Internet.
 While VPC peering between Redpanda Cloud and Imply Polaris is possible, that is a story for another blog.